makrai/notes/blloshmi20-cross-ling-amr-transfer-emnlp.md

 ## Translation divergences We investigate how deals with the cases where there

-* translation divergences, i.e. when source and target language have different syntactic ordering properties (Dorr, 1990), as
+* translation divergences, ie when source and target language have different syntactic ordering properties (Dorr, 1990), as
   * classified by Dorr (1994) using the following 7 categories: thematic, promotional, demotional, structural, conflational, categorial, lexical
 * thematic divergence: when the argument-predicate structure is different across
-  * e.g., I like travelling where I is the subject, in Italian becomes _Mi piace viaggiare_, and Mi is now the object.
-XL AMR overcomes this divergence and predicts the correct AMR ,
+  * eg _I like travelling_ where I is the subject, in
+    * Italian: _Mi piace viaggiare_, and _Mi_ is now the object
-    (l / like-01 :ARG0 (i / I) :ARG1 (t / travel :ARG0 i))
+    * XL AMR overcomes this divergence and predicts the correct AMR (l / like-01 :ARG0 (i / I) :ARG1 (t / travel :ARG0 i))
-* Promotional and demotional divergences can be merged into the head switching macro-category.
-They arise
+* Promotional and demotional divergences are both head switching
+  * head-switching is a macro-category
   * when a modifier in one language is promoted to a main verb in the other, or
-  * e.g., John usually goes home is Juan suele ir a casa (John is accustomed to go home) in Spanish.
-XL AMR correctly parses the sentence into (g / go01 :ARG0 (p / person :name (n / Juan)) :ARG4 (h / home) :mod (u / usual))
+  * eg John usually goes home is Juan suele ir a casa (John is accustomed to go home) in Spanish.
+XL AMR correctly parses the sentence into (g / go01
+     :ARG0 (p / person :name (n / Juan))
+     :ARG4 (h / home)
+     :mod (u / usual))
 * A structural divergence exists when a verbal
   * object is realized as a NP in one language and as PP in the other,
-  * e.g., _I saw John_ is translated as Vi a Juan (I saw to John) in Spanish
+  * eg _I saw John_ is translated as Vi a Juan (I saw to John) in Spanish
   * This also is not a problem for our parser, which predicts the correct graph, (s / see-01 :ARG0 (i / I) :ARG1 (p / person :name (n / Juan))).
 * A conflational divergence: the translation of two or more words into one